-US stocks are mixed as investors wait for trade news
+US stocks sink again as tech shares extend slump

 BOOKED A NEW ROOM: LaSalle Hotel Properties said it accepted an offer from Pebblebrook Hotel Trust worth $37.80 in cash, or $4.18 billion.
 LaSalle had agreed to be bought by investment firm Blackstone for $3.7 billion in May.

 G-III Apparel had a stronger second quarter than analysts expected and raised its earnings and sales forecasts for the rest of the year.
-The stock advanced 11.9 percent to $49.30.
+Its stock advanced 3.3 percent to $45.52.

 CRISIS IN EMERGING MARKETS: While the U.S. economy has gained strength this year, investors are worried about the impact of rising interest rates and trade disputes on fast-growing, but often fragile, emerging economies.
 The currencies of Argentina, Turkey and Iran have all hit record lows recently and Venezuela’s currency has lost almost all its value.